-While we were all reeling from the tragedy in Thousands Oaks last week, two more California tragedies, the Camp Fire and the Woolsey Fire, began unfolding.
+While we were all in shock after the tragedy in Thousands Oaks, California, two more California tragedies, the Camp Fire and the Woolsey Fire, flared.
 And here we are now, our shock even more profound.

-Just back from Panama City, Florida, and Hurricane Michael’s devastation, I’m a few weeks into processing an utterly life-changing experience for a community, for loved ones, and for those we don’t know, won’t ever know, but whose sudden suffering stops us in our tracks.
+Just back from Panama City, Florida and Hurricane Michael’s devastation, I’m a few weeks into grieving another tragic experience for a community, this time my hometown.
+This time my loved ones.

-So I want to share with you a bit of what I’m reflecting on right now.
+So I feel like sharing a bit of what I’m reflecting on right now.

-First, as these stories of tragedy gradually fade from “front page” news, they’re really just beginning.
+As any stories of tragedy fade from front page news, they’re really just beginning.
 The support that we can and want to give must continue.

-That support can come in so many ways, from the deeply personal and truly sacrificial—a shoulder to cry on, housing help for displaced individuals or families—to the simplest quiet actions, like saying yes to adding a small donation to a grocery store bill.
-I had lunch with a friend today who advised giving directly to individual GoFundMe pages to have an immediate impact.
+It can come in so many ways, from the deeply personal and truly sacrificial—a shoulder to cry on, work or housing for displaced folks—to the simplest quiet acts.
+Like yes to a small donation in the grocery store.
+I had lunch with a friend today who said she gives directly to GoFundMe pages to make a fast impact.

 Don’t sugarcoat.
 Do offer hope.
 And rest.